sleekmason/Lilidog/README.md

 For drive information, you may wish to edit the script in  ~/.config/conky/scripts.
 Directions included.

 Desktop icons can be enabled and customized using wbar (Warlock Bar). <br/>
 Set up custom paths to enable with ld-hotcorners.
-Folders within folders <br/>
+Folders within folders. <br/>
 Check wbar out in the live environment by toggling it from the menu, or ld-hotcorners. <br/>
 Use on startup by enabling in Lxsession-autostart, or keep it as a hotcorners toggle.